Investigating non-Keplerian motion in flare events with astrometric data: Analysis of the fitted results

 \section{Analysis of the fitted results}

 To investigate the kinematic behavior of the flares, we model the apparent hotspot tracks using ray-tracing simulation with given orbit configuration, and subsequently conduct Bayesian parameter estimation.
 The best-fit parameters were given by globally optimal ones in the samples.
-The resulting constraints and corresponding uncertainty on orbital radius, inclination, and other relevant parameters are presented.
+The resulting constraints and corresponding uncertainties on orbital radius, inclination, and other relevant parameters are presented.
 Physically, we focus on whether the orbits show significant deviations from the circular Keplerian motions.
+Unless otherwise specified, we fix the distance to be black hole $D=8.277$kpc \cite{GRAVITY:2021xju} and adopt the likelihood function in Eq.~(\ref{like1}) with the parameters for circular orbits and planar geodesic orbits defined in Eqs.~(\ref{model}).